HL7/US-Core/input/pagecontent/search-parameters-and-operations.md

 - `modifier`
 - `chain`

-For search operations, Servers and Clients **SHOULD** use the standard FHIR SearchParameter.
+They **SHALL NOT** be interpreted as search parameters for search.
+Servers and Clients **SHOULD** use the standard FHIR SearchParameters.

 {% include uscore_sp_list.md %}